Jacky11/diagFDR/README.md

   q_source = "Global.Q.Value"
 )
 ```
-A Run×precursor universe using run-wise Q.Value recommended for per-run decisions can also be extracted:
+A run×precursor universe using run-wise Q.Value recommended for per-run decisions can also be extracted:
 ```
 x_runx <- diann_runxprecursor(
   rep,